 All those reading for undergraduate degrees are required to attend tutorials, classes, and other appointments with their tutors on time and in an alert condition, and to prepare all written work punctually and in proper form.
 Unexplained and unexcused breaches of this regulation may result in an Official Warning, the setting of a Penal Collection or Collections, or both.
 All written work must be the student's own.
 Students must also attend University lectures, classes, and practicals as and when directed by their tutors, and must attend examinations as and when required by the College or the University; the College expects that undergraduates will normally work to an upper second class standard.
-The fulfillment of all the above requirements will be considered to place a student in good academic standing according to any of the above requirements, they may become subject to the Academic Discipline Procedures, as outlined in the separate document with that title.
+The fulfillment of all the above requirements will be considered to place a student in good academic standing with the College.
+If a student does not remain in good academic standing according to any of the above requirements, they may become subject to the Academic Discipline Procedures, as outlined in the separate document with that title.